skip to main content

 Requesting waste services in multi-unit dwellings

-The Developer, Building Manager, Owner or Strata Manager is responsible for submitting a written request to Council to provide residential waste services after the construction of a new development is completed.
+The Building Manager, Owners Corporation or Strata Manager must request waste services after the construction of a new development is completed using the form below.

-The applicant must allow at least four weeks notice for the processing of the application and bin delivery.
+Please allow a minimum of four weeks for the processing of the application and delivery of bins.

 More information